devwaseem/waaklabs.com-v3/src/content/works/brickell.md

 ## **Setting the Bar for the Competition**

 Brickell.com is not just another website; it's a superior platform that outshines its competitors.
-Our advanced search engine is a prime example of our commitment to excellence.
+It's advanced search engine is a prime example of our commitment to excellence.
 It offers an array of robust filters, allowing users to fine-tune their property searches.
 With our cutting-edge technology, finding the perfect listing has never been easier.

 ## **Empower Your Online Presence with Waak Labs**